FiB3/ssjs-vsc/README.md

 To be run using `Ctrl` + `Shift` + `P`.

+- `SSJS: Show Setup Walkthrough` - Shows a guide on how to setup the extension.
 - `SSJS: Upload Script` - Uploads the script on Asset Provider.
 Can be run automatically, but first upload needs to be done manually.
 - `SSJS: Get Dev PATH` - get query parameters to run your script.
 - `SSJS: Start`: Start DEV Server